ice-energy/sharedhugo/content/post/post_002/cdc3_specs_reqs.md

 ![pic11](../img/S1S6connector_CDC1.jpg)

-The are used for the following 6 outputs:
+They are used for the following 6 outputs:

   - WP_L1 and WP_L2: &nbsp; &nbsp;  the water pump
   - RP_L1 and RP_L2: &nbsp; &nbsp;  the refrigerant pump